K-6 (missile)

 K-6 is an intercontinental submarine-launched ballistic missile under development by the Defence Research and Development Organisation of India.
 The missile has a planned range of more than 8000 Kilometres.

-Requirement
+History

+The development of the K-6 missile, with a range of 6,000 km, was initially reported in early 2017.

 Admiral Arun Prakash wrote in 2018 that the missile range of the Arihant-class submarines is not sufficient to target potential adversaries of India; a missile with a range of around 6,000-8,000 kilometres would be required for this task to be performed by a submarine patrolling in a "safe haven".

 When the missile payload limitations of the Arihant-class were realised, India began developing the S5-class of submarines and the K-6 ballistic missiles.
 The developmental work for these missiles started in February 2017 at the Advanced Systems Laboratory of the Defence Research and Development Organisation (DRDO), with a completion target of less than ten years.

 Description

 The K-6 is an intercontinental submarine-launched ballistic missile.
 It is a three-stage missile and is solid fuelled.
 It is planned to armed with multiple independently targetable reentry vehicles and will have a range of around 8,000 to 12,000 kilometres with a three-tonne payload.
 It has a planned length of over 12 metres and a diameter of over 2 metres.
 It will be able carry both conventional and nuclear warheads.